Mary checked me in and she is GREAT. Was shocked the suite was soooooooooooo big. The suite was...

 * Room Rates shown above reflect the average nightly rate for a 2 night stay with the calendar date as the check-in date, our visitors should verify actual rates, promotions and deals directly with the hotel as we make no guarantees regarding rates, but only provide them as a convenience.Book Now

-When we think of Off-Strip places that cater to locals, like the Green Valley Ranch Vegas, we picture retirees enjoying a buffet followed by video poker and then an early bedtime.
-Well, not all locals are in their 70s, and this place sets out to please those that are only "nearly" 70.
+Four Diamond Luxury Resort Hotel & Spa.
+Henderson's best hotel rooms and suites!
 It's as luxurious as the nicer Strip resorts, without all the hassles, or pleasures, of being on the Strip.
-It's also a long way from the action, so we don't recommend it for people seeking the true "Vegas" experience.
+It's also a long way from the action, so we don't recommend it for people seeking the true "Vegas Strip" experience.

 There are currently no reviews!